Pro-EU protesters march in London, demand new vote on Brexit

 Britain voted 52 percent to 48 percent on June 23, 2016 to quit the EU, and its official exit is slated for March 29, 2019.
 But the country - and its Conservative government - remain divided about what kind of economic relationship it wants with the EU.

+James McGrory, one of the organizers, said voters were "made all kinds of promises" during the Brexit referendum.

+"But two years later, all we've got are broken promises, an economy that's already feeling the strain of Brexit and a government paralyzed by internal divisions," he said.

-"I'm here to show what a European looks like," said protester Matthew Mann, a Briton who is married to a French woman and is living in The Netherlands.
+Protester Matthew Mann, a Briton who is married to a French woman and lives in The Netherlands, said he was "here to show what a European looks like."

 "I have lived and worked across Europe - it's home," he said.

-Both the Conservatives and the main opposition Labour Party oppose holding another Brexit referendum, but the smaller, centrist Liberal Democrats support a new vote.
+The leaders of both Britain's Conservatives and the opposition Labour Party oppose holding another Brexit referendum, though many members of both parties disagree.
+Smaller parties, including the Greens and the centrist Liberal Democrats, support having a new Brexit vote.

-The party said Liberal Democrats leader Vince Cable would tell Saturday's rally that "Brexit is not a done deal.
+"Brexit is not a done deal.
 Brexit is not inevitable.
-Brexit can be stopped."
+Brexit can be stopped," Liberal Democrat leader Vince Cable told the crowd.

 The government is determined to see Brexit through but May's Cabinet is split over how to proceed, with Brexit-backing ministers such as Johnson calling for a clean break so that Britain can strike new trade deals around the world.
 Others, including Treasury chief Philip Hammond, want to keep closely aligned to the bloc, Britain's biggest trading partner.